 I have always loved cooking and eating good food, but my interest in nutrition really developed whilst I was raising my three children.
 Also, during that time, I began to struggle with severe PMS and acne rosacea.
 Instinct told me that both conditions must be linked to some of the foods that I was eating.
 I went on a journey of discovery, deciding to train as a nutritional therapist.
 I wanted to find answers for myself.

-My nutritional therapy training gave me the knowledge to adjust my diet, to balance my hormones, so, PMS was no longer part of my life.
+My nutritional therapy training gave me the knowledge I needed to adjust my diet and to balance my hormones, and so PMS was no longer part of my life.
 Thankfully, as a result of these changes, my skin soon became clear of acne rosacea.

 I am currently undergoing Institute of Leadership and Management (ILM) accredited training as a Wellbeing Coach.
 The coaching skills that I am gaining are proving invaluable in helping zest4life clients achieve their goals.

 My youngest son struggled with post-viral fatigue, following glandular fever.
 This led me to attend the Chrysalis Effect training programme.
 The programme trains practitioners to provide specialist support to those suffering from chronic fatigue, ME and fibromyalgia.